 The Authority's capital improvement program continues to proceed.
 As part of this program, the Authority has entered into a number of contracts for the design and construction of infrastructure and improvements to its facilities.
-Commitments under these contracts aggregated approximately \$466,100 at June 30, 2011.
+Commitments under these contracts aggregated approximately \$357,424 at June 30, 2014.

 The Authority's operating and construction plans are designed to comply with the Federal District Court's schedule of actions.
-The Authority has incurred capital expenditures of approximately \$8,132,000 from fiscal 1986 through fiscal 2011, including those projects required to comply with the Federal District Court's schedule.
-The Authority anticipates spending an additional \$2,082,000 on these projects through fiscal 2021.
+The Authority has incurred capital expenditures of approximately \$10,430,000 from Fiscal Years 1986 through 2014, including those projects required to comply with the Federal District Court's schedule.
+The Authority anticipates spending an additional \$1,926,000 on these projects through Fiscal Year 2023.
 These capital expenditures have been forecasted based upon certain preliminary assumptions and estimates, which may change significantly as design and construction of the necessary facilities proceed.
 Funding is expected to come from various federal and state grants, as available and approved, and from the Authority's debt proceeds.
 To date, federal appropriations for the Boston Harbor Project have aggregated \$810,000.